peterlews/Pcileech-WiFI-Killer/README.md

 **Want to share your insights or seek assistance?** Join my [Discord community](https://discord.gg/eNxtfFAXYM).

+There are a lot of scammers out there using open source programs~

 Devices for full emulation: network cards of the killer series